 Commercial cleaning contracts are essential for protecting your company and ensuring you receive top-notch professional cleaning services.
-If you don’t have a contract with your cleaning service, you could face an interruption in service or could face subpar services with little or no recourse.
+If you don’t have a contract with your cleaning service, you could face an interruption in service or subpar services with little or no recourse.

 What are Commercial Cleaning Contracts?